0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 ##### Linux-libre kernel and "Libre" distributions
 We strongly recommend **against** using the Linux-libre kernel, since it [removes security mitigations](https://www.phoronix.com/scan.php?page=news_item&px=GNU-Linux-Libre-5.7-Released) and [surpresses kernel warnings about vulnerable microcode](https://news.ycombinator.com/item?id=29674846) for ideological reasons.

-We also recommend **against** using "Libre" distributions that utilize the Linux-libre kernel or follow a similar philosophy (not shipping updated firmware with security fixes because they are proprietary) like GUIX.
+If you are using a "Libre" distribution like [GUIX](https://guix.gnu.org/), we highly recommend that you add the [Nonguix](https://gitlab.com/nonguix/nonguix) repository, replace the Linux-libre with the mainline kernel and install all available microcode and firmware updates.

 ## Things to consider when installing your Linux distribution